Hiker in waterproof pants on a rain-soaked mountain trail

 Most hikers invest heavily in a waterproof rain jacket and then overlook their legs entirely — until they're three miles from the trailhead with soaked jeans and dropping body temperature.
 Wet legs are not just uncomfortable; in cold and wind, wet clothing against skin accelerates heat loss dramatically and is one of the leading contributors to hypothermia in the backcountry.
 A quality pair of waterproof hiking pants is among the highest-impact pieces of safety gear you can carry, particularly in mountain environments where afternoon storms are the norm from May through October.

-For this roundup, our testing team spent five months testing nine waterproof hiking pants on trails across Oregon, Washington, and British Columbia — environments with some of the most demanding and varied rainfall in North America.
-We hiked in sustained Pacific rain, alpine sleet, and warm coastal drizzle, deliberately pushing each pant through extended high-effort climbs to evaluate breathability alongside waterproofing.
+For this roundup, we compared nine waterproof hiking pants using manufacturer specifications, published lab and independent field-test data, and aggregated feedback from thousands of verified owners across Oregon, Washington, and British Columbia — environments with some of the most demanding and varied rainfall in North America — cross-referenced against expert consensus.
+That evidence spans sustained Pacific rain, alpine sleet, and warm coastal drizzle, and extended high-effort climbs that weigh breathability alongside waterproofing.
 Our broader recommendation in best hiking pants covers the full category; this guide focuses specifically on weather protection.

 Waterproof Hiking Pants Comparison